 Customer engagement has always been one of the most effective ways of connecting and cementing a strong relationship with customers.
 It includes all customer communications throughout the customer lifecycle, both online and offline, intending to help customers get the most out of your product or service resulting in an improved relationship.

 Thinking more about services and support rather than thinking of customer engagement may not be the best practice; this could make them opportunistic and less essential to your organization.
 No matter what industry you’re in, it must be evident that you respect your buyers’ relationships, not just the money they spend.
 That’s why you need to engage with customers regularly and show that you care about their needs.
 User engagement helps companies to measure the quality of their branding and messaging effectiveness.

 The medium we use to convey has equal, if not greater, importance than the content itself.
 Nowadays, you have access to dozens of modern messaging tools, as well as an even greater variety of ways to deliver those messages.
 An organization may find it difficult to find its best medium.

 One of the success doors that has paved the way for an increase in customer engagement is mobile applications.
 It becomes the profit source for all types of businesses.
-The e-commerce and banking industries have been using mobile applications effectively to connect with their users, reach new customers, and enhance their bottom-lines.
+The digital e-commerce and banking industries have been using mobile applications effectively to connect with their users, reach new customers, and enhance their bottom-lines.

 For firms in every industry, mobile applications open a plethora of opportunities.
 An app can increase the accessibility of your company’s products and services, provide you with a competitive advantage in the market, disclose new personalization opportunities, and promote new forms of customer interactions.
 Every medium has advantages and disadvantages, so let’s look at when and when you should use each.